 Sunstein’s Approach to Business & IP Transactions

 We strive to provide our business clients with the legal tools they need for success.
-We provide a full range of corporate and transactional legal services, integrating our expertise in technology and intellectual property law to advance our clients' business goals.
+We provide a full range of corporate and transactional legal services, integrating our expertise in technology and intellectual property law to advance our clients’ business goals.
 We handle public and private securities offerings, corporate governance matters, mergers and acquisitions, tax planning, regulatory compliance, marketing, and business operations.
-We are equally at home with Fortune 500 clients as with young companies just beginning to move intellectual property from the inventor's table to the marketplace.
+We are equally at home with Fortune 500 clients and with young companies just beginning to move intellectual property from the inventor’s table to the marketplace.
 Our business advice is informed by our expertise in engineering and science.

 Our approach to business and IP transactions commonly involves these fundamental steps:

 - Understanding our clients’ business objectives with particular attention to the role of intellectual property and technology;

 - Developing strategies and a business structure that advance these objectives, minimize tax exposure, and maximize the value of assets, including intellectual property;

 - Developing and carrying out a realistic financing strategy that provides capital at a fair price on reasonable terms;

 - Providing ongoing counsel for business operations, including strategic advice for protecting and/or licensing intellectual property, motivating key executives, and clearing regulatory hurdles.